littensy/charmed-icons/README.md

 2. Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`) in VS Code.
 3. Run the `Extensions: Install from VSIX...` command.

+## 🙌 Requests

+If you have any icon requests, please [open an issue](https://github.com/littensy/charmed-icons/issues/new) with the `file-icon` or `folder-icon` label.

+Ping me on Discord `@littensy` for a quicker response!!

 ## ❤️ Gratitude

 Charmed Icons draws inspiration from: